daviddning/cancer-tumor-classifier/README.md

   Develop a simple web app or API to allow users to test the model in real-world settings.

 - **Extended Evaluation**:
   Evaluate the model on additional independent MRI datasets to test its performance across different imaging conditions.

+## Repository Structure

+- [Scripts](scripts) – code to train the EfficientNetV2-S model
+- [EDA Notebook](notebooks/eda_brain_umor.ipynb) – exploratory data analysis on MRI dataset
+- [Reports](reports) – summary of methodology and results